Our ultimate Dominaria Draft Guide has been remastered into a single piece for the April 2022 event.

-I was thrilled to see that MTG Arena will have Premier Draft Dominaria for the next two weeks.
+I was thrilled to see that MTG Arena will have Premier Draft Dominaria for the next week.
 This will be a great opportunity to collect cards from the Dominaria expansion and enjoy what is widely considered a great limited format.
 It has a wide variety of playable archetypes (10!) and a lot of interesting card interactions and synergies to experiment with.
 Additionally, Dominaria is slow enough that most games will allow both decks to carry out their plans before the better one wins.

 In this guide, we will take a deep look into the key features of Dominaria and each archetype that it supports.
 After that, you will also find commentary on the best commons and uncommons in each color (as well as the multicolored cards and artifacts) to help you make the best possible draft decisions.